wrusk/menu-quest/deliverables.md

    * Home
    * About me
+   * The joy of April Fools Projects
    * Thoughts on user interfaces and potential takeaways from this non-optimal experience
    * Technical Notes about the project
+   * Hire me
    * Other projects

 4. Inventory Items